Minsk in 2 Days

 Museum of the Great Patriotic War

-In the evening we go for dinner in a nearby restaurant – Gostiny Dvor.
-The food is OK; the old man has borsch, potato pancakes and beer and I have mushrooms in cream, potato pancakes and wine.
+In the evening we go for dinner in a nearby restaurant – Gostiny Dvor (now Marco Polo).
+The food is nice; the old man has borscht, potato pancakes and beer and I have mushrooms in cream, potato pancakes and wine.
 The restaurant is completely empty.
 We wonder vaguely why there are neither locals nor other tourists there.
 The bill arrives – it’s a lot more than expected.
 I have drunk 2 glasses of wine and been charged for 8 wines.
 When I query it, the waiter points out that the price on the menu is per 50 ml and he put 200 ml in each glass.
-The old man, being very British, tops this chicanery up with a good tip and spends the the rest of the evening telling anyone who’ll listen that his wife just drank 8 glasses of wine.
+The old man, being very British, tops this chicanery up with a good tip and then spends the rest of the evening telling anyone who’ll listen that his wife just drank 8 glasses of wine.

 Minsk Day 2

-Today, we are taking a walk along Independence Avenue; the wide Stalinist boulevard (obviously during Stalin’s time it wasn’t called Independence Avenue) which runs the length of the city and contains most of Minsk’s main buildings.
+Today, we are taking a walk along Independence Avenue; the wide Stalinist boulevard (obviously during Stalin’s time it wasn’t called Independence Avenue), which runs the length of the city and contains most of Minsk’s key buildings.

 City Gates